Ibrahim-Ola/uavsar-lidar-project/README.md

 #### 2.1 Mac and Linux

-Open the terminal and type the following to setup your virtual environment.
+Open the terminal and type the following commands to setup your virtual environment.

 ```{bash}
 mkdir insar_project